-We source a significant portion of our merchandise directly and indirectly from overseas, and changes, disruptions or other problems affecting the Company's merchandise supply chain, could materially and adversely affect the Company's business, results of operations and financial condition.
+We source a significant portion of our merchandise directly and indirectly from overseas, and changes, disruptions or other problems affecting the Company's merchandise supply chain could materially and adversely affect the Company's business, results of operations and financial condition.

-A significant amount of our merchandise is manufactured overseas principally in the Far East.
+A significant amount of our merchandise is manufactured overseas, principally in the Far East.
 We directly import some of this merchandise and indirectly import the remaining merchandise from domestic vendors who acquire the merchandise from foreign sources.
 As a result, political instability or other events resulting in the disruption of trade from other countries, increased security requirements for imported merchandise, or the imposition of additional regulations relating to or duties on imports, could cause significant delays or interruptions in the supply of our merchandise or increase our costs.
 Either of these could have a material adverse effect on our business.
-In addition, increased transportation costs or disruption of the means by which merchandise is transported to us could cause significant cost increases or interruptions of our supply chain.
+In addition, increased energy and transportation costs have caused us significant cost increases, and continued increases in these costs or the disruption of the means by which merchandise is transported to us could cause us additional cost increases or interruptions of our supply chain which could be significant.
 If we are forced to source merchandise from other countries or other domestic vendors with foreign sources in different countries, those goods may be more expensive or of a different or inferior quality from the ones we now sell.
 Furthermore, the deterioration in any of our key vendors' financial condition, their failure to perform as we expect, the failure to follow our vendor guidelines or comply with applicable laws and regulations could expose us to operational, competitive and legal risks.
 If we were not able to timely or adequately replace the merchandise we currently source with merchandise produced elsewhere, or if our vendors fail to perform as we expect, our business, results of operations and financial condition could be adversely affected.